andreasspindler/Libpreempt/README.md

 : An object that schedules tasks using a real-time clock-thread that runs with priority 99.
 Runs tasks based on ticks which are defined in microseconds.

+Ticks are implemented by a **Scheduler** which runs a clock thread with high priority.
+This thread periodically sleeps for the tick period, activating lower-priority threads.
+The tick period can be defined in microseconds.

+Therefore, the thread or threads within a task must ensure that they complete their work within a tick period.
+They don't have to end themselves, but work more like coroutines.
+The **Task** object automatically calls `sched_yield`.

 Real-time scheduler test suite
 ------------------------------

-Every test has the form of a C++ file and has been carefully written in a way that (1) it runs one specific scenario and (2) is human readable.
+Every example has the form of a C++ file and has been carefully written in a way that (1) it runs one specific scenario and (2) is human readable.
 Each test will verify several attributes of the **Linux real-time scheduler** with regard to the POSIX scheduling policies.